June 26th, 2023

-Summer is just around the corner and you’re probably making plans for a weekend getaway or family vacation.
+Summer is in full swing and you’re probably making plans for a weekend getaway or family vacation.
 Vacation is all about escaping your daily routines and spending quality time with family or friends.
 However, just because your house is empty doesn’t mean the appliances have stopped increasing your electric bill.

 Before you get out of town, don’t forget to prepare your home for energy savings while you’re away.
 Use these tips to ensure your vacation won’t be ruined by a high utility bill.

-- Water heating can account for 14%-25% of your home energy.
-Turn down your water heater to the lowest possible setting, or “vacation” mode.
+Water heating can account for 14%-25% of your home energy.
+Turn down your water heater to the lowest possible setting, or set to “vacation” mode.

-- Lower blinds and close curtains when you’re leaving for vacation.
+Close curtains and blinds to block out direct sunlight during the summer.
 This useful tip will prevent excess heat from entering your home.

 Most importantly, make sure all lights are turned off.
 While leaving a light on is a good safety idea, it is a complete waste of energy.
 Invest in an automatic timer ($10-$20) so specific lights will turn on and off at designated times.
 This can discourage burglars by giving the illusion that someone is home.
 You can also ask a neighbor to visit your home and turn a light on at night and off during the day.
 It’s a simple task if they are already feeding pets or watering plants.

 Your contribution directly supports an individual or family facing a utility crisis.

 Subscribe to receive Dollar Energy Fund’s monthly newsletter email and be the first to know about news and upcoming events.